demisto/content/Packs/PANWComprehensiveInvestigation/Playbooks/Palo_Alto_Networks_-_Hunting_And_Threat_Detection_README.md

 This is a multipurpose playbook used for hunting and threat detection.
 The playbook receives inputs based on hashes, IP addresses, or domain names provided manually or from outputs by other playbooks.
-With the received indicators, the playbook leverages data received by PANW products including, Strata Logging Service, Autofocus and Pan-OS to search for IP addresses, host names and users related to the provided indicators.
+With the received indicators, the playbook leverages data received by PANW products including, Strata Logging Service, Autofocus, Prisma Cloud ,Cortex XDR and Pan-OS to search for IP addresses, host names and users related to the provided indicators.
 The output provided by the playbook facilitates pivoting searches for possibly affected IP addresses or users.

 ## Dependencies